breachlabs/astar/README.md

 ```

 ### Set the end checking function
-We have to check wether the final state has been reached or not.
+We have to check whether the final state has been reached or not.
 This function must have a parameter (the current state) and must return _True_ if the current state is the final state and _False_ otherwise
 ```
 wsc.end = lambda p : p == [8, 1]
 ```

-### Set the comparation function (Optional)
+### Set the equality function (Optional)
-Some structures cannot be compared using '==', so we have to provide a function allowing us to compare such strucutres.
+Some structures cannot be compared using '==', so we have to provide a function allowing us to compare such structures.
 By default the function is
 ```
 mySearch.comparator = lambda a, b : a == b
 ```